Integrating an AWS Service into a WP Plugin Boilerplate

 Collect plugin settings

-To complete the code snippet, we need to replace YOUR_AWS_REGION, YOUR_AWS_ACCESS_KEY_ID and YOUR_AWS_SECRET_ACCESS_KEY with collected via the plugin settings.
+To complete the code snippet, we need to replace YOUR_AWS_REGION, YOUR_AWS_ACCESS_KEY_ID and YOUR_AWS_SECRET_ACCESS_KEY with data collected via the plugin settings.

 Add a submenu

-To begin, we will add a submenu to the plugin section of the AWS SDK API Wrapper identified by the acs_plugin_panel.
+To begin, we will add a submenu to the plugin section of the AWS SDK API Wrapper identified by the slug acs_plugin_panel.

 To do this, locate the private function called menu_settings() in the plugin boilerplate and replace it with the following function: